htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 ``/etc/examples/condor_config.local.dedicated.resource``.

-Each execute machine defines the configuration variable ``DedicatedScheduler`` , which identifies the dedicated scheduler it is managed by.
+Each execute machine defines the configuration variable ``DedicatedScheduler`` :index:`DedicatedScheduler<single: DedicatedScheduler>`, which identifies the dedicated scheduler it is managed by.
 The local configuration file contains a modified form of

 ::